adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 - If you decide to define abilities in other parts of your codebase, then make sure to import and pre-register them inside the middleware.

-- In case of policies, everytime you run the `make:policy` command, make sure to accept the prompt to register the policy inside the policies collection.
+- In the case of policies, every time you run the `make:policy` command, make sure to accept the prompt to register the policy inside the policies collection.
 The policies collection is defined inside the `./app/policies/main.ts` file.

   ```ts
   // title: app/policies/main.ts